jcblaisecruz02/nmt-transformer/README.md

     --use_swa
 ```

-To get a BLEU score for the translated corpus, use the following provided script:
+To get a BLEU score for the tokenized translated corpus, use the following provided script:

 ```
 python nmt-transformer/bleu.py \
     --translation_file output.txt \
-    --reference_file wmt14/newstest2013.de
+    --reference_file tokenized_wmt14/test_tokenized.de
 ```

 Using translations produced form the model trained in the previous section should give the following score:

 ```
-BLEU: 20.41
+BLEU: 24.6
 ```

-This is 3.29 BLEU points lower than the reported test BLEU for the same model in the paper (23.7 BLEU), which is expected given our use of greedy decoding.
+This is 0.9 BLEU points higher than the reported test BLEU for the same model in the paper (23.7 BLEU).

 # Results and Reproduction Milestones